 In a foreign country where you don’t speak the local language, simple tasks like ordering coffee or asking for directions become challenging.
 To ease the process and ensure effective communication, you would need a bilingual translator who can bridge the language gap between you and the locals.

 In the rapidly growing world of online buying and selling, effective communication of your financial position is vital.
 Your bookkeeper must be fluent in ecommerce to ensure accurate record-keeping.
 It all starts with a well-organized chart of accounts, which plays a significant role in shaping your entire business.

-At bookskeep, all of our clients begin with our custom chart of accounts for ecommerce sellers.
-These accounts are crafted to capture all the revenue from each channel as well as the correlating fees.
-This allows your reporting to be more detailed and accurate and gives you the ability to make confident financial decisions based on your numbers.
+At bookskeep, we offer customized chart of accounts for ecommerce sellers.
+These accounts are designed to capture revenue from each channel and associated fees, providing detailed and accurate reporting.
+This empowers you to make informed financial decisions confidently.

-Just as having separate and specific bank accounts is a must for Profit First, having the right accounting categories for your income and expenses is a critical component for accurate ecommerce accounting.
-Getting all the detail on every nickel and dime makes all the difference, especially to the IRS when they look at your 1099K.
-Learning the language of ecommerce can be easy if you have the right translator and start with the basics.
+Just as having separate bank accounts is essential for Profit First, using the right accounting categories for income and expenses is crucial for precise ecommerce accounting.
+Paying attention to every financial detail becomes crucial, especially for IRS compliance when they review your 1099K.
+Learning the language of ecommerce becomes simple with the right guidance and a solid foundation.